snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 What was a billion nakas to them?
 They'd happily give it to him!
 The problem though was one of time.
 It would take two years for his message to make it to them, and another two years for the nakas to make it back.
-If he could engage relativistic travel, he could make that work.
-But he didn't have the money to make that happen.
+If he could engage relativistic travel, he could make that work, but he didn't have the money to make that happen.
 And if he booked random voyages with others--if he could even convince them to let him travel with them--he wouldn't know which network to ask his parents to send his